-Thermalization of CO2.
+Thermalization of carbon dioxyde

 The classical Stefan-Boltzmann relation (1) assumes that the information exchange concerning the temperatures between surfaces and thereby exchange of energy is immediate.

 There are however different time delays in the process, according to Pangburn [2].